 Best Mask: Verb Purple Hair Mask

-Has UV protection
+Has UV protection to combat color fading

-Reviewers note toning effects could be stronger
+Toning effects could be stronger

 Ideal not only for blondies but also for those with gray and/or silver hair, this does its job as both a toner and mask equally well.
 In the toning department, violet pigments neutralize brass and keep cool blonde and silver shades nice and bright.
 In the mask department, the formula contains ingredients like acai extract and pro-vitamin B5.
 Bonus points for the addition of sunflower seed extract which offers UV protection to ward from color fading, always a boon for blondes.